Yekaterina von Engelhardt: Biography

 She was introduced to the Russian court with her five sisters (and her brother) in 1775.
 They were initially uneducated and ignorant, but were soon given a sophisticated polish and made to be the most favoured women at the Russian court; they were treated almost as if they were a part of the imperial family, and were to be known as : "almost Grand Duchesses" and as the "jewels" and ornaments of the Russian court.
 Potemkin gave them large dowries and had Catherine appoint them ladies-in-waiting.
 They were alleged to be the lovers of their uncle, which was one of the most known gossip subjects and scandals of the age.

 She became a lady-in-waiting in 1777, and for a time, Empress Catherine's illegitimate son Bobrinskij was in love with her.
 Her relationship with Bobrinskij took place after his affair with her sister Aleksandra was ended in 1779, and was to continue on and off sporadically for the rest of his life.
 In 1780, she spent some time in the countryside with her sister Varvara, and it is possible that she gave birth to her uncle's child.

-In 1781, she married Count Pavel Martinovich Skavronsky, who died 1793.
+In 1781, Potemkin arranged for her to marry Count Pavel Martinovich Skavronsky, who died in 1793.
 In 1798, she was married for love to Count Giulio Renato Litta (1763–1839).
-She was described as kind, passive and indolent.
+She was described as sweet, kind, passive and indolent.

+She was painted by artists such as Vigée Le Brun.